HCMID/HCMID.github.io/index.md

 - Manuscripts of Jerome's *Chronicles*
 - Latin liturgical manuscripts with chant annotated with neumes
 - Manuscripts with chant annotated with neumes
-- Mathematical diagrams in Greek and Latin manuscripts

 See initial brief summary of [plans for each project](projects).